 Additionally, Jörð may have other siblings, depending on the interpretation of various sources.
 The parentage and family connections in Norse mythology are often complex and open to interpretation, like in the case of Jörd’s own father.
 Charmingly, I find this contributes to the richness of the mythological tapestry, and the realization nothing is ever straightforward.

 Thor and Meili the Children of Jörd

 Jörd’s most famous offspring is, of course, Thor, the mighty god of thunder.
-Together with Odin, Jörd also had another son, Meili, who is less well-known but still significant in the Norse pantheon.
+Together with Odin, Jörd also had another son, Meili, who is less well-known.
 Jörd’s relationship with Odin is fascinating, as it illustrates the complex web of relationships and alliances that exist within the Norse pantheon.

 In some stories, Jörd is also considered the mother of other gods and goddesses, further cementing her importance as a mother figure in Norse mythology.
 Her connections to various gods and the Earth itself make her a vital and intriguing character.

 Is this article making you even more curious about Norse gods and goddesses?
 You can satisfy your curiosity by playing a fun Norse mythology quiz.
 This way, you can test your knowledge about Norse gods and goddesses, as well as fill in some gaps.
 Good luck and have fun playing!